Exploiting Code Symmetries for Learning Program Semantics

 \subsection{Relaxing $\mathcal{IG}$ to Program Dependence Graph}

-In \S\ref{subsec:ig_invariant_code_analysis}, we demonstrated how to build $Aut(\mathcal{IG})$-equivariant self-attention layers.
-However, directly constructing $\mathcal{IG}$ is computationally impractical, \ie we need to iterate all possible execution paths.
-To address this, we consider \emph{program dependence graph} (PDG), a sound over-approximation to $\mathcal{IG}$ that explicitly captures the control and data dependencies between instructions and can be computed statically and efficiently.

-PDG ($V_{PDG}, E_{PDG}$) is a super graph of $\mathcal{IG}$ due to the conservative data flow analysis, sharing the same vertices but having a superset of edges ($E_{PDG} \supseteq E_{\mathcal{IG}}$), because we consider all memory accesses as aliasing, making PDG a conservative construction that may include infeasible execution paths not present in $\mathcal{IG}$.
-Enforcing PDG to be a super graph of $\mathcal{IG}$ is crucial because the automorphism group of a subgraph (i.e., $\mathcal{IG}$) is a subgroup of the automorphism group of the super graph (i.e., PDG) ($Aut(PDG) \supseteq Aut(\mathcal{IG})$).
-Thus, if a code analysis model $f$, such as self-attention layers, is $Aut(PDG)$-equivariant, it is guaranteed to be $Aut(\mathcal{IG})$-equivariant, preserving the program's input-output behavior (Definition~\ref{def:program_symmetry}).
+\S\ref{subsec:ig_invariant_code_analysis} demonstrated how to build $Aut(\mathcal{IG})$-equivariant self-attention layers.
+However, directly constructing $\mathcal{IG}$ is computationally impractical as we need to enumerate all possible execution paths.
+To address this, we consider \emph{program dependence graph} (PDG), a sound over-approximation to $\mathcal{IG}$ that explicitly captures the control/data dependencies and can be computed statically and efficiently.
+PDG ($V_{PDG}, E_{PDG}$) is a super graph of $\mathcal{IG}$ due to the conservative data flow analysis, sharing the same vertices but having a superset of edges ($E_{PDG} \supseteq E_{\mathcal{IG}}$).
+Enforcing PDG to be a super graph of $\mathcal{IG}$ is crucial because a subgraph's automorphism group is a subgroup of the super graph's automorphism group ($Aut(P\!D\!G) \supseteq Aut(\mathcal{IG})$).
+Thus, if the self-attention layer is $Aut(P\!D\!G)$-equivariant, it is guaranteed to be $Aut(\mathcal{IG})$-equivariant.

 \para{PDG construction.} We construct PDG edges based on data and control dependencies between instructions.
-Three types of data dependencies (read-after-write, write-after-read, and write-after-write) are considered, indicating the presence of data flow during execution.
-Control dependencies are included to determine the execution order.
-These dependencies establish a partial ordering of instructions in PDG, preventing permutations that violate edge directions that might alter the input-output behavior of the program (see \S\ref{subsec:finding_program_symmetry}).
+We consider three types of data dependencies: read-after-write, write-after-read, and write-after-write.
+Additionally, control dependencies are included to determine the execution order.
+These dependencies create a partial order of instructions, preventing permutations that would violate the edge directions and potentially alter the program's input-output behavior.(\S\ref{subsec:finding_program_symmetry}).

 To identify the control and data dependencies, we employ a computationally efficient, conservative static analysis approach.
 For instance, we treat any two statements that access memory as dependent.
 However, this conservative approach may overlook potential symmetries.
 We aim to integrate more accurate analyses in the future, such as alias analysis through abstract interpretation or dynamic analysis, to reduce overapproximation while managing the trade-off of increased overhead.
 Interleaving standard dependency analysis with training/inference to minimize analysis overhead presents a promising direction for future exploration.